 Our couples unpack what triggers their escalation, learn about the Four Horsemen (e.g., defensiveness, criticism, contempt, and stonewalling), and how their family of origin shaped their triggers and enduring vulnerabilities.

 However, for many couples, managing conflict is hard work.

 Create Shared Meaning.
 Couples who have Shared Meaning are more resilient.
-They have a higher, often trans-generational purpose which sustains them.
+They have a higher, often trans-generational purpose that sustains them.
 But, at the risk of seeming too picky, I wonder if “create” is the most appropriate word here.
 This is the realm of the sacred.
 Perhaps Shared Meaning isn’t created as much as it is re-discovered or re-consecrated…like a Sound Relationship House blessing.